lukasdatte/npcPatcher/README.md

 ### Install
 Install zEdit: [latest Releases](https://github.com/z-edit/zedit/releases)
-In the Folder Created by zEdit is a folder called "modules".
-Clone this repository ito modules.
+The folder where zEdit is installed is a folder called "modules".
+Clone this repository into modules.
 The index.js will be located here: `YourZEditInstallFoder/modules/npcPatcher/index.js`

 ### Alpha